jrbartola/BoggleSolver/README.md

 # BoggleSolver
-A solver implementation for the classic Boggle word game
+A solver implementation for the classic game.Boggle word game